 Being home to many places to visit and experience, Phoenix is a very sought-after destination.
 In and around the urban-desert city are spots like Camelback Mountain, Desert Botanical Garden, and Phoenix Art Museum.
 While these well-liked places host many visitors, there are many lesser-known hidden gems that a lot of people don’t know about.
-In this article, you will learn about the best-kept secrets in Phoenix.
+In this article, you will learn about the best secret places to go in Phoenix.

 Cholla Trail | 6131 E Cholla Ln

 Cholla Trail is three miles of attractive scenery that offers a great exercise.
 At the top of the trail, you can see the unique beauty of Paradise Valley while also taking in the majestic view of Downtown Phoenix.
 Cholla Trail is dog-friendly, but be advised that some parts are steep and rocky.

 Arizona Falls | 5802 E Indian School Rd

 Built in 1902, Arizona Falls was created for beauty and practicality.
 This man-made attraction not only provides a great place to visit, but it was also once responsible for powering the city up until 1950 when it was shut down.
 It still remains a social spot for locals to spend time together.
 Learn about the history of Phoenix energy by visiting the first hydroelectric plant in Phoenix at Arizona Falls.